Editing Skills to Know: A Live Photo Editing Program

 Join the Flagpole Photographers to discover essential editing skills and see how different photographers transform a photo!
 This event is free and open to the public.

-Watch Flagpole Photographers members Chane Cullens, Darrell Harrington?, and <somebody else> as they live edit photos, each focusing on different key editing techniques.
+Watch Flagpole Photographers members Chane Cullens and Darrell Harrington as they live edit photos, each focusing on different key editing techniques.
 You’ll see their unique approaches and workflow using different applications.
-Adobe Photoshop, Lightroom, and various plugins will be the predominant applications used.
-Many photo editing tools use remarkably similar sliders and concepts, so even if you don’t use these specific applications, you’re sure to gain valuable insights and are encouraged to add to the conversation.
+Many photo editing tools use remarkably similar sliders and concepts, so even if you don’t use the specific applications used, you’re sure to gain valuable insights and are encouraged to add to the conversation.

-We look forward to your questions and comments while the photos are edited live!
+We look forward to your questions and comments while the photos are edited!

 7:00 PM – Social Time: Chat with fellow members.